Krieffer21/Krieffer_Portfolio/README.md

 # Krieffer_Portfolio

 ## React Homework: React Portfolio
-  This assignment was to update our existing portfolio in react.
+  This assignment was to update our existing portfolio using react.

 ### Routes
   The screenshot below shows the routes I have created for my portfolio.